sermon: Passover (Part One)

 Next week, God willing, we will see what it means to keep the Passover.
 And we will also see what "between the two evenings" (or "twilight," or "dusk"—depending on the translation) means.

 So next week, then, we will see (1) what is involved in keeping the Passover and (2) what "between the two evenings" means.
-We'll let the Bible define those two things for us; and we'll come to the truth, without having to go externally.
+We will let the Bible define those two things for us; and we will come to the truth, without having to go externally.